AlexTNewell/Terraforming-My-Cloud-Resume-Challenge/README.md

 # Terraforming-My-Cloud-Resume-Challenge

-The Cloud Resume Challenge is a series of challenges, each of which enhances your AWS knowledge and provides an opportunity to showcase technical experience in using AWS.
-The main goal is to create and deploy a static website hosting a resume.
+The Cloud Resume Challenge encompasses a series of carefully designed challenges aimed at cementing one's proficiency in AWS, while enhancing one's ability to implement IaC and CI/CD piplines.
+The primary objective is to develop and deploy a static website that serves as a professional resume.

 Full details can be found here: https://cloudresumechallenge.dev/docs/the-challenge/aws/

-While I completed the challenge using CloudFormation, I wanted to challenge myself and also complete it using Terraform instead.
+While I originally completed the challenge using CloudFormation, I wanted to challenge myself and also complete it using Terraform.
 For more information see here: https://cloudresumechallenge.dev/docs/extensions/terraform-getting-started/.